Join the movement, Be the movement

 Young People's Forum

-Aged 16-25?
-We’re looking for a team of passionate young people to act as a consultative panel, advising our project team and trustee board.
-It’s a chance to get your voice heard and gain media accreditation with Headliners (UK)!
+A diverse group of 16-25-year-olds acting as a consultative panel and sounding board for this project.
+A chance to get your voice heard and gain media accreditation with Headliners (UK)!

 Are you 16-25 and looking for a new opportunity?
 Spend three months with us learning practical skills in urban nature conservation, community engagement, media, journalism and communications.
 The Traineeship is fully paid via a bursary.